1delta-DAO/cross-composer/docs/ACTION_INTEGRATION_GUIDE.md

 #### `requiresMarkets?: boolean`

 If `true`, the action will only be shown when markets are ready.
 Use this for actions that depend on market data.
+Note: This field exists in the type definition but is not currently used for readiness checks.

 ```typescript
 {